-Is there any truth behind the whole “more protein and less carbs” viewpoint?
+Is there any truth to the whole “more protein and fewer carbs” viewpoint?

 For us Singaporeans, this is a generally accepted concept – but it’s important that we remember everything must be consumed in moderation.